ELWOOD EDUCATION

 Notice that there is no comma between the last author's name and the page number.

-, like the split infinitive (to carefully consider) in the quote above.
+And you are not expected to correct writing misdemeanors, like the split infinitive (to carefully consider) in the quote above.

 You may correct issues that disrupt clarity as long as you use brackets around what is changed.